Inflammation

 Both the innate and acquired immune systems work together to rid the body of antigens.

 Through DNA randomisation there are many, many different T cells, each effective against a specific antigen.
-On identification of the antigen, a cytotoxic T cell will copy itself many times to ‘fight’ the invader.
-T helper cells sending signals to other cytotoxic T cells, B cells and macrophages for backup, so to speak.
+On identification of the antigen, a cytotoxic T cell will copy itself multiple times to ‘fight’ the invader.
+T helper cells send signals to other cytotoxic T cells, B cells and macrophages for backup, so to speak.
 Once threat from the antigen has passed, some of the T cells become memory cells.
 These memory cells can be quickly activated if the same antigen invades again.

 B cells make proteins called antibodies which destroy specific antigens.
 B cells may become activated by T helper cells as described above.
 Once threat from the antigen has passed, some of the B cells become memory cells.
 These memory cells can be quickly activated if the same antigen invades again.